Skip to main content

 Verify the Ed25519 signature matches the payload using the issuer’s public key.

-Check if the attestation has been revoked by the issuer.
+Check if the attestation has been revoked or superseded by the issuer.
+Superseded attestations link to their replacement via superseded_by_attestation_id.

-Confirm the issuer is in APPROVED status and not suspended.
+Confirm the issuer is in ACTIVE status and not suspended.

 Verify the signing key was active at the time of attestation creation.